sktbrd/skatehive-docs/docs/Create-Wallets/eth-wallet.md

 ## ShapeShift Wallet (MultiChain)

-Shapeshift is a multichain wallet, you can import your private keys created in step 1) to transform your ETH wallet in a multichain wallet under those same keys
+[ShapeShift](https://www.shapeshift.com) is a multichain wallet, you can import your private keys created in step 1) to transform your ETH wallet in a multichain wallet under those same keys

 ## Dawn Wallet [Best for IOS (safari browser extension)]